adarshruppa2609/UART_Project/README.md

-# UART FIFO Design using Verilog HDL
+# UART Transmitter and Receiver Design using Verilog HDL

 ## Overview